Skip to main content

 Expected Production Days

 The expected production days are added to the lead time to give a total lead time during the order process.
-The expected production days are the additional days required to complete the pos process.
+The expected production days are the additional days required to complete the post process.

 Name for User